KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Creating a **Network File System (NFS)** file share using AWS Storage Gateway is incorrect because **NFS file share is mainly used for Linux systems.** Remember that the requirement in the scenario is to use a Windows shared file storage.
 Therefore, you must use an SMB file share instead, which supports Windows OS and Active Directory configuration.

+### Questions

+- What is Amazon FSx?
+- What protocol does Amazon FSx use?
+- Which computer operating systems is Amazon FSx compatible with?
+- Does Amazon FSx worth with Microsoft Active Directory?
+- After you create an active directory configuration, can you change the configuration?
+What solution can you use to get around this?
+- Does Amazon EFS support Windows systems?

 ---

 ## EBS volumes